Aspects of Jesus

 1. This is not a definitive reason to dismiss or "throw out" parts of the

-Gospel story, because one can make the argument that Jesus both necessarily
+Gospel story, because one can make the argument that Yeshua both necessarily

 and deliberately patterned his life and some of its features after parts of

 the ancient mythical hero aspects.

 2. Why not look in the eyewitness accounts of John and Thomas?

 3. Disingenuous to say the least.
 There is a HUGE dimension of humility,

 acceptance, and compassion that are missing in virtually all other older mythical